KeisGSmit/5IngredientFoods/README.md

 - The requirements listed are not features but they are "nice to haves"
-- Incorporating them could round off this project quite nicely and make the projects seem more useful, buildable, objective annd functional
+- Incorporating them could round off this project quite nicely and make the projects seem more useful, buildable, objective and functional

 - A non-functional requirement I am seeing is scalability
     - I will have to move to a better, larger server if the traffic gets too being
-    - this means setting up new environment variables which can be done but will definetvly cost money
+    - this means setting up new environment variables which can be done but will definitely cost money

 ### Structure Plane concerns

-- The following diagram displays how I plan to organize the functionality & content of the site and how a user might navigate through the site intuitivly
+- The following diagram displays how I plan to organize the functionality & content of the site and how a user might navigate through the site intuitively

 ![Structure plane](Readme_sourceFiles/Structure_plane.png)

 - The user will start at the landing page
-- At the top will be a nav bar with 5 sections: Share, Find, About, Contact and Home
+- At the top will be a nav bar with 5 sections: Share, Find, About, appliances and Home
     - Share will be a submission form
-    - Find will be a gallary/catalogue with a filter that uses advanced routing to direct a user to an individual recipe
+    - Find will be a gallery/catalogue with a filter that uses advanced routing to direct a user to an individual recipe
     - About will give a bit more information on the project's background
-    - Contact will be a form that emails me complaints using an API
+    - Appliances will be a gallery of appliances from a Json file that links a user to the official site of that appliance
     - Home will take a user to the landing page

 - The plan is to have a linear hyperlinked structure that is simple enough